The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Introduction

-Consequently the splitting between the $\pi^{\pm}$ and $\pi^0$ mass depends on $c$ as well as $\Delta m$.
+Consequently, the role of $c$ on the mass splitting between $\pi^{\pm}$ and $\pi^0$ should be taken into account when the mechanical contribution ($\Delta m$) is considered.
 This dependence has not been explored before our work.
-To estimate the pion mass splitting in the present scenario one needs to calculate the $\pi^\pm$ and $\pi^0$ masses within the regime of non-local NJL model.
+To estimate the pion mass splitting in the present scenario one needs to calculate the $\pi^\pm$ and $\pi^0$ masses within the regime of the non-local NJL model.
 The mass calculation for the charged pion is straightforward.
 On the other hand the calculation for $\pi^0$ is a bit subtle, as it mixes with the $\eta^*$ (isoscalar pseudoscalar)~\cite{Dmitrasinovic:1996fi}\footnote{One should note here that in two flavour this $\eta^*$ does not represent any physical particle.}.
 This mixing depends on both $c$ and $\Delta m$~\cite{Dmitrasinovic:1997te}.
-On calculating the masses we find that existing constraints on the mechanical contribution to the $\pi$ mass splitting, constrains the parameter space of $c$ and $\Delta m$ in the effective models.
-Furthermore, if we use the value of $c$ to match the lattice results~\cite{Bali:2012zg} for the splitting of the $u$ and $d$ chiral condensates in the presence of $eB$ (see Ref.~\cite{Ali:2020dsp} for details), one can constrain the value of $\Delta m$ using the splitting of pion masses.
-Finally, using the constrained $\Delta m$ one can also have an estimation of the range of the current quark mass ratio in the model.
+On calculating the masses we find that existing constraints on the mechanical contribution to the $\pi$ mass splitting, constrain the parameter space of $c$ and $\Delta m$ in the effective models.
+Furthermore, if we use the value of $c$ to match the lattice results~\cite{Bali:2012zg} for the splitting of the $u$ and $d$ chiral condensates in the presence of $eB$ (see Ref.~\cite{Ali:2020jsy} for details), we can constrain the value of $\Delta m$ using the splitting of pion masses.
+Using the constrained $\Delta m$ we also have an estimation of the range of the current quark mass ratio in the model.
 On comparing with the existing results~\cite{Amoros:2001cp,Donoghue:1993ha,Basak:2018yzz}, we find that our estimated ranges are reasonable.

+One of the successful theories to describe pions is the chiral perturbation theory ($\chi PT$), which is constructed by expanding in the powers of external momenta and quark masses.
+This expansion contains unknown constants termed as the low-energy constants (LECs) that need to be fixed by matching observables to their physical/phenomenological allowed values.
+In a next-to-leading order two flavour $\chi PT$, there are a total of $7$ LECs ($l_{i,i=1,...,7}$)~\cite{Gasser:1983yg}; out of which, $l_7$ captures the isospin breaking due to nondegenerate current quark masses of $u$ and $d$ quarks.
+With the estimated range of $\Delta m$, we have calculated $l_7$ within our model and compared it with the available data from $\chi PT$ and LQCD calculations~\cite{Gasser:1983yg,GrillidiCortona:2015jxo,Boyle:2015exm,Frezzotti:2021ahg}.

+This LEC, $l_7$ relates the pion mass difference to $\Delta m$. $\chi PT$ predicts this dependence to be ${\cal O}(\Delta m)^2$~\cite{Gasser:1983yg}.
+We have verified this dependence in the present model (see also~\cite{Dmitrasinovic:1995pr}).
+Apart from that, we have also found a relation between $l_7$ and the 't Hooft determinant parameter, $c$.
+A decreasing value of $c$, which is equivalent to moving toward an axial anomaly restored phase, gives a higher value of $l_7$.